pagkly/Zed/Investopedia4/Over-Selling Definition.md

 Over-selling may be an effort to convince a customer that an extra item would enhance what they are looking to buy, or that a more expensive version might be a better option.

-Over-selling is most common in retail outlets where associates work on a [commission](https://www.investopedia.com/terms/c/commission.asp) basis or through sales-linked bonuses.
+Over-selling is most common in retail outlets where associates work on a [commission](https://www.investopedia.com/terms/c/[[Commission|commission]].asp) basis or through sales-linked bonuses.
 The salesperson has an incentive to sell as much as possible, regardless of the customers' needs.

 Car dealerships are often accused of over-selling.
-Their sales associates sometimes fail to recognize that they can generate significantly more revenue through return customers and referrals than they can by misleading customers into paying for extras that they neither need nor want.
-Some associates at car dealerships are willing to sacrifice long-term brand equity for short-term sales by selling customers on anything and everything.
+Their sales associates sometimes fail to recognize that they can generate significantly more revenue through [[Return|return]] customers and referrals than they can by misleading customers into paying for extras that they neither need nor want.
+Some associates at car dealerships are willing to sacrifice long-term brand [[Equity|equity]] for short-term sales by selling customers on anything and everything.

 ## Disadvantages of Over-Selling